ShahZ-Khan/Election_Analysis/README.md

 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

 ## Summary
-The analysis ofvthe eletion show that:
+The analysis of the eletion show that:
 - There were "369,711" votes cast in the election.
 - The Candidates were:
       - Charles Casper Stockham